Eimeo - Rural View

 Eimeo - Rural View lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-As of August 2025, Eimeo - Rural View's population is approximately 14,816, showing an increase of 1,321 people since the 2021 Census.
-The population in 2021 was reported as 13,495.
-This growth can be inferred from ABS estimates: the resident population was 14,796 in June 2024 and there were an additional 153 validated new addresses since the Census date.
-This results in a density ratio of 672 persons per square kilometer.
-Eimeo - Rural View's growth rate of 9.8% since the 2021 census exceeded both the SA3 area (6.6%) and the SA4 region, indicating it as a growth leader.
-Natural growth contributed approximately 46.1% to overall population gains recently.
+Eimeo - Rural View's population, as per AreaSearch's analysis, stands at approximately 14,816 as of November 2025.
+This figure represents an increase of 1,321 individuals, marking a 9.8% growth since the 2021 Census which reported a population of 13,495.
+The growth is inferred from ABS's estimated resident population of 14,796 in June 2024 and an additional 153 validated new addresses post-Census.
+This results in a population density ratio of 672 persons per square kilometer.
+Eimeo - Rural View's growth rate exceeded that of its SA3 area (6.6%) and the broader SA4 region, positioning it as a growth leader.
+Natural growth contributed approximately 46.1% to overall population gains recently, with all drivers including interstate migration and overseas migration being positive factors.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
-Future demographic trends anticipate a significant population increase in the top quartile of non-metropolitan areas nationally.
-By 2041, Eimeo - Rural View is expected to increase by 5,733 persons, with an overall increase of 38.6% over the 17 years.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024, based on 2022 data.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections from 2023, using 2021 data, are adopted.
+Note that these state projections lack age category splits, so AreaSearch applies proportional growth weightings aligned with ABS Greater Capital Region projections released in 2023, based on 2022 data.
+Future population dynamics anticipate a significant increase in the top quartile of non-metropolitan areas nationally by 2041, with Eimeo - Rural View expected to gain 5,733 persons, representing a 38.6% total increase over the 17-year period based on current numbers.

 Frequently Asked Questions - Population